 Allow me to introduce you to Glens Falls - where small-town charm meets big (okay, little) city living.
 Given the title Hometown, USA by Look Magazine in 1944, the editors described Glens Falls as the typical US hometown that "contained, in microcosm, every aspect of the American idea."
 And that heavy dose of history and Americana is what we love most about it.

 We’ve called the city home for the past 7 years (or forever, since I grew up just over the river).
 No matter where we travel, we’re always happy to come back home.
 So, it’s high time we put together a travel guide for our own home town!
 If you ever find yourself in our neck of the woods, tucked between Lake George and Saratoga, come on by!
-When you do, here are a few of our favorites to get you started.
+When you do, here are a few of our favorites to get you started (and if you're here in the warmer months, view our summer guide here!).

 W H E R E T O E A T